The Commonwealth of Oceana: Publication

 The Commonwealth of Oceana was published in two first editions, the "Pakeman" and the "Chapman" (first names Daniel and Livewell, respectively) by the London printer John Streater, between September and November 1656.
 Their contents are nearly identical.
 The Chapman edition was listed in the Stationers' Register of 19 Sep, and was first advertised during the week of 6 Nov in the serial Mercurius Politicus, a "quasi-official" organ of the Commonwealth.
 The first edition of the book was seized while at the printer and taken to Whitehall.
 Harrington appealed to Elizabeth Claypole, Cromwell's favourite daughter; she agreed to intervene with the Lord Protector.
 The book went on to be published, was widely read and attacked by Henry Ferne, later Bishop of Chester, and by Matthew Wren.
-In 1659 an abridged version in three volumes, entitled The Art of Lawgiving, was published.
+In 1659, an abridged version in three volumes, entitled The Art of Lawgiving, was published.

 Harrington's first editor was John Toland (1670–1722), who in 1700 published The Oceana and other Works of James Harrington, with an Account of his Life.
 It was first reprinted in Dublin in 1737 and 1758 in a super-edition (as it were), containing a version of Henry Neville's Plato Redivivus and an appendix of miscellaneous Harrington works compiled by the Rev. Thomas Birch (1705–1766).
 This same appeared in London in 1747 and again in 1771.

-Oceana was reprinted in [Henry] Morley's Universal Library in 1883; S. B. Liljegren reissued a fastidiously prepared Pakeman edition in 1924.
+Oceana was reprinted in Morley's Universal Library in 1883; S. B. Liljegren reissued a fastidiously prepared Pakeman edition in 1924.
 Much of the remaining Harrington canon consists of papers, pamphlets, aphorisms, even treatises, in steadfast defence of the controversial tract.

-If today's reader encounters difficulty ingesting Oceana, it is immediately understandable.
-Harrington's prose is marred by what his modern editor, J. G. A. Pocock, described as an undisciplined work habit and a conspicuous "lack of sophistication."
+Modern readers might have difficulty understanding the prose.
+Harrington's modern editor J. G. A. Pocock considered the prose marred by what he described as an undisciplined work habit and a conspicuous "lack of sophistication."
 He "wrote hastily, in a baroque and periodic style in which he more than once lost his way," thereby becoming "...productive of confusion."
-He certainly never attained the level of "a great literary stylist."
+According to Pocock, Harrington certainly never attained the level of "a great literary stylist."